 This evidence can be quite specific and distinctions can be made between discharges by different firearms – used either at the same time or in relation to a historical incident.
 These factors can be used by a firearm forensic expert witness to provide a compelling link between a suspect, a crime scene, and a specific weapon discharge – whether as the shooter or a witness to the offence.

 Our firearm expert witness consultants are experienced in all studying all forms of ballistic evidence, tool marking, and firearm devices.
 Through careful assessment of the evidence, a firearm forensic expert witness is able to accurately reconstruct the events of a shooting – identifying not just the type of firearm used, but the distance to the victim, angle, and the exact sequence of events.
-We are actively implementing quality management systems to achieve compliance with ISO 17025 and practice recommendations from the Home Office Forensic Science Regulator
+We are actively implementing the ‘General Quality Management System’ (GQMS) that has been developed by industry experts and endorsed by the Chartered Society of Forensic Sciences.
+This will support compliance with ISO 17025 and practice recommendations from the Home Office Forensic Science Regulator

 Taking evidence from the crime scene to the court-room; for defence solicitors we provide uncompromising firearm forensic expert witness expertise in peer-reviewing the work of ‘scene of crime officers’ and providing commentary upon the method of investigation, preservation, and the safety of conclusions.